phalt/phalt/README.md

 📷 I shoot film photography (currently on a Leica M6).

-🌱 I am a bit of a nature witch.

 🦎 I live in Aotearoa New Zealand.
 He ātaahua ia.

 🍸 We should eat the rich and you should join a union.